 Anna Morrison has designed the stunning cover for Pushkin Press, and I love it just as much as the cover she made for The Missing Barbegazi.

-You can order The Hungry Ghost at your local bookshop or by using one of the links below.
+You can buy The Hungry Ghost at your local bookshop or here:

 What people are saying: